Breathe and Reboot – What Does It Mean?

 Since last October, I haven’t been working outside the home.
 So now, I do have more balance.
 But what I’m learning is that even with more balance, I’m still Breathing and Rebooting.
 Because it’s not only about balance.

-Breathe and Reboot Is About So Much More
+Breathe and Reboot is Much More

 It’s stopping to see the beauty in mundane moments.